nicola-guidi/HTB-Walkthorughs/responder-walkthrough/walkthrough.md

 |_http-server-header: Apache/2.4.52 (Win64) OpenSSL/1.1.1m PHP/8.1.1
 ```

 The web server is running `Apache 2.4.52` on a Windows platform, along with `PHP 8.1.1`.
-The response headers and the use of the `(Win64)` build clearly suggest that the underlying operating system is Windows.
+The response headers and the use of the `(Win64)` build clearly suggest that the underlying operating system is **Windows**.

 ### Port 5985 – WSMan (WinRM)